inscidar/biological-accessibility-tutorial/schedule.md

 permalink: /schedule/
 ---

-This is the tentative schedule of the workshop:
+This is the schedule of the workshop:

 1. **14:00–15:00** — [Background](../background)
    _Introduction to accessibility and biomedical data visualization_